-- A. The committee interprets "meeting learner needs" to mean: - 1.
-Providing access to relevant academic programs in all regions of the state-relevant means programs that prepare students for the world of work and for participating in a democratic society. - 2.
-Ensuring that these programs are available to students regardless of income, race/ethnicity, national origin, parents' education, age, sex, gender identity, disability, prior academic experience, or place of residence. - 3.
+- a.-The work was framed by agreement about the following goals. - i.
+The committee interprets "meeting learner needs" to mean: - 1.
+Providing access to relevant academic programs in all regions of the state-relevant means programs that prepare students for the world of work and for participating in a democratic society. - Ensuring that these programs are available to students regardless of income, race/ethnicity, national origin, parents' education, age, sex, gender identity, disability, prior academic experience, or place of residence. - 3.
 Students are provided the necessary support to ensure that they can succeed in their academic endeavors-they successfully complete their programs of study.
-Necessary support includes access to broadband and the technology necessary for on-line learning, as well as ADA-mandated supports to assist students with disabilities and special needs. - 4.
-Institutions in the VSC system are affordable to all students regardless of their economic circumstances. - B. The committee interprets "meeting state needs" to mean: - 1.
-Fulfilling the state's workforce development needs-meeting the needs of employers in all sectors of the state's economy (including the creative economy). - 2.
-Preparing students for participation in the world of work and in democratic society.
+Necessary support includes access to broadband and the technology necessary for on-line learning.